Reading time: 5 minutes

 2. Letting go of negative thoughts

-Menstruation is a big cleansing, also on an emotional level.
-Let go of negative thoughts and accept that you have less energy during this period.
+Menstruation is a major cleansing, even on an emotional level.
+Let go of negative thoughts and accept that you'll have less energy during this time.

 3. Use a period app

-Measuring is knowing, this is the key.
-Find out when you ovulate and when your period is approaching.
+Measuring is knowing; this is the key.
+Discover when you ovulate and when your period is approaching.
 Plan ahead and manage your schedule to better understand the ups and downs of your cycle.

 4. Heat relieves pain

-A hot water bottle, warming food, thick socks and magnesium baths can help to relieve pain and promote a warm womb.
-Take good care of yourself during this period.
+A hot water bottle, warming food, thick socks, and magnesium baths can help relieve pain and promote a warm uterus.
+Take good care of yourself during this time.

 5. Nutrition = key